liferay/liferay-frontend-projects/README.md

 });
 ```

-You can also register modules using `define` function, it is just an alias of `Loader.import`:
+You can also register modules using `define` function, it is just an alias of `Loader.register`:

 ```javascript```
 define('aui-dialog', ['aui-node', 'aui-plugin-base'], function(node, pluginBase) {